invariantlabs-ai/invariant/README.md

 In productivity agents (e.g., personal email assistants), sensitive data is forwarded between components such as email, calendar, and other productivity tools.
 This opens up the possibility of data leaks, where sensitive information is inadvertently shared with unauthorized parties.
 To prevent this, the analyzer can be used to check and enforce data flow policies.

-For instance, the following policy states, that after retrieving a specific email, the agent must not send an email to anyone other than the sender of the retrieved email:
+For instance, the following policy states, that after retrieving a specific email, the agent must not send an email to anyone other than the sender of the retrieved email ([Open example in Playground](https://playground.invariantlabs.ai/#2)):

 ```python
 # in Policy.from_string: